vacanza/holidays/SPONSORSHIP.md

 ## Application and Selection Process

 To apply for a sponsored issue, simply comment on the issue expressing your interest in working on it.
+Please make sure the issue is labeled as eligible for the program (e.g. [#sponsorship](https://github.com/vacanza/holidays/issues?q=state%3Aopen%20label%3A%22sponsorship%22), [#sponsorship-medium](https://github.com/vacanza/holidays/issues?q=state%3Aopen%20label%3Asponsorship%3Amedium), [#sponsorship-hard](https://github.com/vacanza/holidays/issues?q=state%3Aopen%20label%3Asponsorship%3Ahard)).
 Each sponsored issue will remain open for applications for at least **7 days** to give all eligible contributors a fair opportunity to participate.

 Before applying, please ensure that you meet the eligibility requirements: